bufbuild-ru/docs/docs/curl/usage/index.md

 1.  **grpc-v1**: This corresponds to version "v1" of the gRPC server reflection service ([source](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1/reflection.proto)).
 This is the preferred version and is attempted first.
 2.  **grpc-v1alpha**: This corresponds to version "v1alpha" of the same reflection service ([source](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1alpha/reflection.proto)).
 Many gRPC servers only support this older version.

-If you know the server only supports v1alpha, you can use `--reflect-protocol=grpc-v1alpha` to have `buf curl` use that instead of first trying v1.You can separately configure headers used for reflection requests using `--reflect-header` flags.
-If you want `buf curl` to send all of the same headers as for the main RPC invocation, you can use `--reflect-header=*`.If server reflection is used, the assumed URL for the reflection service is the same as the given RPC target URL, but with the last two path elements removed and replaced with the service and method name for the server reflection protocol.
+If you know the server only supports v1alpha, you can use `--reflect-protocol=grpc-v1alpha` to have `buf curl` use that instead of first trying v1.

+You can separately configure headers used for reflection requests using `--reflect-header` flags.
+If you want `buf curl` to send all of the same headers as for the main RPC invocation, you can use `--reflect-header=*`.

+If server reflection is used, the assumed URL for the reflection service is the same as the given RPC target URL, but with the last two path elements removed and replaced with the service and method name for the server reflection protocol.

 ::: tip Note
 Server reflection doesn't currently work with HTTP 1.1 since the supported reflection protocols rely on bidirectional streaming.